£1,500 loan

 If you want to make a partial overpayment, then a 28-day notice period applies.
 This means you’ll be charged interest on the full amount you owe for 28 days after you notify your lender of an extra payment.

-If you want to pay your loan off in full, you’ll need to ask your lender for an ‘early settlement amount’, which is a recalculation of what you owe based on:
+If you want to pay off your loan in full, you’ll need to ask your lender for an ‘early settlement amount’.
+When you do this, the lender will recalculate what you owe based on:

 - what you’ve already paid and the amount you still owe